Can You Use Clarifying Shampoo For Removing Color?

 Remove Cap And Rinse

 After the allotted time, carefully remove the plastic cap and rinse your hair thoroughly with warm water to ensure all the shampoo is washed out.
 As you rinse, you should begin to notice some of the dye releasing from the hair and being washed away with the water.
-Continue rinsing until the water runs clear, indicating that the majority of the clarifying shampoo and dye have been rinsed out, leaving your hair cleaner.

 Add The Moisturizing Conditioner